puibtx/131-Team10/meetings.md

 We talked about what we were going to get started on doing once we had the basic four requirements ready of Login, Logout, Delete User and Sign Up.
 - Nick worked on understanding the given code from lecture fully by watching a 2 hr video going over the components.
 Then got started on implementing our own requirements to the code.
+- Joshua J joined the meeting to talk about which requirements to get started on and to understand the concept that was already made in the repo.
+Also watched a 2 hr video on how to make a webpage using python, html, and bootsrap.
+Will be working on understanding the python coding and to implement knowledge.

+### 2022-12-06 at 19:00
+- all team members present
+- Joshua J joined the meeting call to go over what needs to be done and to also see whats finished.
+Talked about html files and the route python code.
+Will try to work on creating a new route for other ueers' profiles and to create a message database.